athena-framework/athena/docs/routing.md

     # The configuration for the current environment can also be accessed
     config = Athena.config

-    # Call this to call the next handler
+    # Call the next handler
     call_next ctx
   end
 end